zcc33/google-covid-mobility/README.md

 ![](img/md_mobility_specific.png)

-**Retail Mobility vs. New Cases** - Retail mobility seems loosely related to the number of new cases (note this is not cumulative).
-Retail mobility
+**Retail Mobility vs. New Cases** - Retail mobility seems loosely related to the number of new cases.
+Retail mobility plummeted in the early days of the pandemic, butbegan recovering even as new cases reached a local maximum around May/April 2020.
+As new cases skyrocketed and peaked in the winter of 2020/2021, retail mobility began declining but never to the levels seen in the early days of the pandemic.
+More recently, as new cases has fallen precipitously, retail mobility is steadily climbing and has almost reached baseline.

-**Residential Mobility vs. Stringency Index** - There's a remarkablly strong correspondence between residential mobility and stringency index.
-As stringency rose and then gradually declined into the pandemic, the amount of time spent at home rose sharply and then gradually declined in unison.
-The amount of time people spend at home seems an excellent reflection of an area's stringency index.
+**Residential Mobility vs. Stringency Index** - There is an almost perfect correspondence between residential mobility and stringency index.
+As stringency rose and gradually declined into the pandemic, the amount of time spent at home seems to have followed in unison.
+Perhaps lockdown policies are indeed effective and can be seen most clearly in residential mobility.

-**Transit Mobility vs. Total Vaccinations** - While the number of vaccinations rose into the millions, transit mobility is still 30% below baseline.
-We can see a slight reecovery, but this could also just be due to seasonality.
-It appears that people getting vaccinated is not leading them to return to transit stations, at least anytime soon.
+**Transit Mobility vs. Total Vaccinations** - While the number of vaccinations has skyrocketed into the millions, transit mobility is lagging at -30% off baseline.
+It doesn't seem likely to make a full recovery anytime soon.
+So while people are getting vaccinated, they aren't ready yet to return to transit stations.

 ## Comparison of Immobility Across States <a name ="comparison"> </a>
 We wanted to compare how different states' movement patterns were affected by the pandemic.
 More specifically, which states had the most reduced mobility?
-To this effect, we introduced an immobility index which took the average of retail/grocery/workplace/transit variables across the following 4 weeks:
+To this effect, we introduced an `immobility_index` which took the average of retail/grocery/workplace/transit variables across the following 4 weeks:

 > 1. The 2 weeks following the date of max stringency index.
 This reflects the immediate and most acute response to the pandemic.
 > 2. The 2 weeks in the middle of January 2021.
 This serves as a direct comparison with the baseline, removing effects of seasonality.

-Then we normalized to get an immobility score, where the most immobile state gets a maximum score of 100.
+Then we normalized to get an `immobility_score`.
+The most immobile state gets a maximum score of 100.

 ![](img/state_comparison_head.png)

-We see that the most immobile states were largely
+The most immobile states are Massachusetts, New York, New Jersey, etc. We see almost entirely Northeastern and Pacific West Coast states.
+They are mostly larger, urban, and more densely populated.
+This makes sense.
+States that have a larger population and density have a greater need to practice social distancing to prevent virus spread.

 ![](img/state_comparison_tail.png)

-The l
+The bottom 10 states include Mississippi, Wyoming, Arkansas, etc. We see mostly rural states from the South and Mountain West.
+Accordingly, their lower population densities allows for reduced social distancing measures.
+There may also be cultural and political factors at play.
+Their immobility indices (-20%) show their movement reductions were roughly half that of the top 10 immobile states (-40%).

-See the full table [here](img/state_comparison.png).
+To see the full table, click [here](img/state_comparison.png).

 ## Hypothesis Testing for Granger causuality <a name ="testing"> </a>